benswift/benswift.github.io/_talks/ccc-studio-workshop.md

 ## today's workshop task

-_Your design brief for today_: in your group, create an assessment task which teaches a particular **code** concept/tool by exploring a problem/challenge facing our **culture** through a particular **creative** process/medium.
+_your design brief for today_: in your group, create an assessment task which teaches a particular **code** concept/tool by exploring a problem/challenge facing our **culture** through a particular **creative** process/medium.